Pollinators: decline in numbers

 Varroa destructor: This is a parasitic mite that sucks bee blood (haemolymph) from the bodies of honeybee larvae, pupae and adults.
 Varroa destructor is a natural parasite of a South East Asian honeybee, Apis cerana, and appears to cause little harm to this host.
 When the European honeybee (Apis mellifera) was taken to South East Asia, it picked up the mite with disastrous consequences.
 The mite has since spread round the world, Australia is the only major beekeeping country without the mite.
 Varroa was first detected in Britain in 1992 and is now widespread.
 Unless beekeepers take steps to control Varroa, infested colonies usually die out within three years.

 Diseases: Honeybees and their larvae are affected by many diseases caused by bacteria, fungi and viruses.
 Research has shown a link between certain bee viruses, Varroa and colony decline.
 Varroa can transmit some viruses within the colony.
 Some mite-transmitted viruses, such as deformed wing virus, acute paralysis virus, slow paralysis virus and cloudy wing virus, weaken honeybee colonies by reducing the longevity of adult honeybees.
 Adult honeybees that develop in late summer will normally overwinter in the hive and survive until the spring but those weakened by viruses die prematurely.
 A colony that appears strong in late summer can die out or become greatly weakened over winter

 Neglect by the beekeeper: Honeybees today need more care and management because of the need to prevent damaging levels of Varroa mites building up.
-“Leave alone” beekeepers are more likely to lose their bees.
-In early autumn, it is important to ensure honeybees have enough honey in their hives to keep them going until nectar becomes available again in the spring.
+It is important to ensure honeybees have enough honey in their hives to keep them going until nectar becomes available again in the spring.